The Essence of God:

 According to the Song of Solomon, its the little foxes spoil the whole vine; (2:15).
-The little foxes are described as little sins that we commit, sometimes unaware.
+The little foxes are described as little sins that we commit.
 Below is a brief testimony of an incident where I innocently told a lie, but when the same scenario happened again, I became aware of the little foxes that were trying to spoil my next blessing.

 Can God Trust You?

-Overtime, I’ve learned to go to God first in prayer about everything.
-Well, a week before Christmas I prayed and asked God for a new pair of tennis shoes.
-I confessed my need for a new pair.
-On Christmas day I unexpectedly received some money inside of a card.
-With excitement, I started thinking of things that I wanted to buy, except for the shoes.
-Then I remembered my prayer, and I realized that the money was an answer to my prayer.
-I had to question my motives.
-Do I stretch the money to buy other things, or do I honor my word to God and purchase the shoes?
+Over time, I’ve learned to go to God first in prayer about everything.
+Well, a week before Christmas I prayed and asked God for a new pair of tennis shoes, confessing my need for them.
+On Christmas day, I unexpectedly received some money inside a Christmas card, and with excitement, I started thinking of things that I wanted to buy.
+I didn’t think about the shoes at that moment.
+But as I was pondering my thoughts, I remembered my prayer, and I realized that the money was an answer to my prayer.
+I then began to question my motives.
+Do I stretch the money to buy other things, or should I honor my request to God and purchase the shoes?

 Well, this very same thing happened to me before, except I made the wrong decision.
 I didn’t do the thing that I had prayed about.
 I failed the “Can I be trusted test.”